oMaikeru/pure-black-theme/README.md

 # HOW TO INSTALL

-extract theme.zip and copy paste the theme folder to your plugins folder
+Download the latest release -> extract theme.zip -> copy paste the theme folder to your plugins folder